 (2) The following simplified procedure may be applied for the verification of H-piles taking into account the interaction of longitudinal bending and normal force, and transverse bending and normal force in the flanges due to forces from the secondary elements.

-NOTE A more advanced calculation method that considers both material and geometrical non-linearities can lead to a more economical design.
+NOTE A more advanced calculation method that considers both material and geometrical nonlinearities can lead to a more economical design.
 A more advanced calculation method is also recommended to deal with water pressures exceeding 10m head.

-(3) Up to a water pressure of h = 10m head (or equivalent earth pressure in very soft soils) the interaction of transverse bending, and longitudinal capacity may be taken into account as follows:
+(3) Up to a water pressure of Δh = 10m head (or equivalent earth pressure in very soft soils) the interaction of transverse bending, and longitudinal capacity may be taken into account as follows:

-The verification of the primary elements should be carried out in accordance with EN 1993-1-1:2022, 8.2.8, 8.2.9 and 8.2.10, considering an increased longitudinal normal stress in the flange to determine MEd and NEd:
+— The verification of the primary elements should be carried out in accordance with EN 1993-1-1:2022, 8.2.8, 8.2.9 and 8.2.10, considering an increased longitudinal normal stress in the flange to determine MEd and NEd:

-for h = 10 m: Eq, Ed=1,1 x,Ed
+for Δh = 10 m: Eq, Ed=1,1 x,Ed

-for h ≤ 4 m: Eq, Ed=x,Ed
+for Δh ≤ 4 m: Eq, Ed=x,Ed

-for 4 m < h < 10m: linear interpolation
+for 4 m < Δh < 10m: linear interpolation

 Transverse flange bending of the flanges should be verified in accordance with (4).